avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 #### Xcode command line tools

 You need to download Xcode Command Line tools.
-It comes with Xcode but if you don't want to install full Xcode development package, you can run in a terminal : `xcode-select --install` and then click `Install` rather than `Get Xcode`.
+It comes with Xcode but if you don't want to install full Xcode development package, you can run in a terminal: `xcode-select --install` and then click `Install` rather than `Get Xcode`.

 #### brew